1756 - Siege of Fort St. Philip

 The first French battery opens fire

 On May 9, the French battery at the Signal Tower opened fire.
 The same day, Richelieu ordered M. de Roquepine to launch a diversionary attack on Fort Marlborough.
-This attack allowed M. de Maillebois to establish two batteries, one on each side of Ravalle, and a mortar batteries nearby.
+This attack allowed M. de Maillebois to establish two batteries, one on each side of Ravalle, and a mortar battery nearby.

 On May 11, the new French batteries of Ravalle were ready to open fire.
 Richelieu ordered M. de Roquepine to build an additional battery in front of Fort Marlborough.